Przemysł II: Economic policy

-The Greater Poland ruler also tried to support monastical Orders.
+The Greater Poland ruler also tried to support monastic orders.
 The surviving sources showed that among the most favored were the Cistercians and especially his monasteries in Ląd (who received grants in the years 1280, 1289, 1291 and 1293), Łekno (1280, 1283, 1288), and Gościkowo (1276, 1277, 1290).
 Those enjoying a little less support included the Benedictines (especially the monastery of Lubin, who received privileges in the years 1277, 1294, 1296), and Dominicans (his friary in Poznań received in 1277 the right to fishing on the Warta, and the monastery of Wronki monetary grants).
 Przemysł II also granted small privileges to military orders: the Templars, the Hospitallers, and the Canons of the Holy Sepulchre.

-Przemysł II also favored the middle class, and happily to this day many documents regarding this have survived.
+Przemysł II also favoured the middle class, and happily, to this day, many documents regarding this have survived.
 In 1280, the capital Poznań bought from the government lands and utilities, and received income from stalls and shambles.
 Three years later, the merchants were freed from paying some taxes in Greater Poland.
 The second main city in Greater Poland, Kalisz, received in 1282 the confirmation of some rights previously granted by Bolesław the Pious.
 In 1283, the Duke extended the town privileges in all the cities of Greater Poland following the model of Kalisz (Privilege of Kalisz).
-In 1287 another city was granted privileges for the Jewish community to establish a local cemetery in the village of Czaszki).
-In 1289 a city obtained consent for the construction of five pharmacies and the authorization of a sixth).
-In 1291 cloth sellers received from the Duke the revenue from customs duties, and the city received 12 pieces of land for the purpose of grazing).
-In 1292 an exemption from customs duties levied in Ołobok was granted.)
-In 1294 noble privileges, based on former and existing German laws, were granted in the city of Kalisz).
+In 1287, another city was granted privileges for the Jewish community to establish a local cemetery in the village of Czaszki).
+In 1289, a city obtained consent for the construction of five pharmacies and the authorization of a sixth).
+In 1291, cloth sellers received from the Duke the revenue from customs duties, and the city received 12 pieces of land for the purpose of grazing).
+In 1292, an exemption from customs duties levied in Ołobok was granted.)
+In 1294, noble privileges, based on former and existing German laws, were granted in the city of Kalisz).